njleonzhang/docsify-demo-box-react/docs/README.md

 # [docsify-demo-box-react](https://github.com/njleonzhang/docsify-demo-box-react/)

-> a plugin for [docsify](https://docsify.js.org/#/) to write React jsx demo with instant preview and jsfiddle integration
+> A plugin for [docsify](https://docsify.js.org/#/) to write React jsx demo with instant preview and jsfiddle integration

 This plugin is for React.
 For Vue, please use [docsify-demo-box](https://github.com/njleonzhang/docsify-demo-box)